OpenRoberta/openroberta-lab/README.md

 #### Step 3: Starting your own server instance using a unix-like shell (on either lin* or win*).

-    ./ora.sh --start-from-git # start the server using the default properties
+    ./ora.sh --start-from-git [optional-path-to-crosscompiler-resources] # start the server using the default properties

 You can also run `./ora.sh --help` for more options.